chrisjmccormick/chrisjmccormick.github.io/about.md

 I always enjoy talking with other people who share an interest in machine learning and related topics; feel free to contact me at chris@nearist.io, though please understand and forgive me if I don't manage to reply.

+{% highlight text %}
+Nearist is currently looking for a US-based machine learning consultant or contractor!

+We are looking for someone to provide additional support in my current role as a machine learning applications engineer.
+Specifically, we need someone who can:

+1. Participate in our meetings with customers.
+2. Understand the customer’s application and the machine learning algorithms they are using.
+3. Help determine how best to apply Nearist’s hardware to the application.
+4. Implement small experiments or proof-of-concepts in Python.

+We’re estimating roughly 10hrs./wk.
+If you’re interested, please contact me at chris@nearist.io.
+{% endhighlight %}

 [profile_pic]: https://chrisjmccormick.files.wordpress.com/2012/12/chrisprofile_portrait_300px.jpg